 What We Learned from a Year of Building with LLMs — Part I, Part II, Part III

-In 2024 I also heard for the first time from Ollama and the possibility to run small models on local hardware and It’s still a cool way to run models locally.
+In 2024, I also heard about Ollama for the first time and the possibility of running small models on local hardware.
+It’s still a cool way to run models locally.
 I experimented with a fairly small Mistral model and LangChain, and while the results weren’t great, they weren’t too bad for running a model on a MacBook Air—though it was slow.
-I think with the latest developments in Ollama.cpp, there’s a good chance we’ll be able to run a sufficiently good model on powerful Apple hardware by the end 2026.
+I think with the latest developments in llama.cpp, there’s a good chance we’ll be able to run a sufficiently good model on powerful Apple hardware by the end of 2026.
 After all, why would I need a lab model that possesses knowledge I don’t need at all?
 Maybe it’s time to add a new Mac to the family and start playing again. :)

 The slot machine